zampat/neteye4/monitoring/monitoring-plugins/README.md

 # Important note for monitoring-plugins

-The content of this folder "monitoring-plugins" had been extracted from this repot and moved to a dedicated public repo on WuerthPhoenix repository.
+The content of this folder "monitoring-plugins" had been extracted from this repo and moved to a dedicated public repo on WuerthPhoenix repository.

 To clone from that repository execute
 ```